- Getting Started

-To install all the modules with the specified "MySql" database provider on this server and do not import the built-in documents, run the following command.
+To install all the modules with the specified 'MySql' database provider on the server and do not import the built-in documents, run the following command.

 sudo bash ./install.sh -s -d "MySql" -c "Server=localhost;Port=3306;Uid=root;Pwd=xA123456;"

-To install modules "Server“ and "Portal" with default "Postgres" database provider on this server and import the custom sample documents, run the following command.
+To install the 'Server' and 'Portal' module with the default 'Postgres' database provider on the server and import the custom sample documents, run the following command.

 sudo bash ./install.sh -sm "Server,Portal" -if "/the/location/of/custom/sample/documents.zip"

-To install modules "ReportingWorker" and "CotWorker" on this server, run the following command.
+To install modules 'ReportingWorker' and 'CotWorker' on the server, run the following command.

 sudo bash ./install.sh -sm "ReportingWorker,CotWorker" -b "10.32.5.31"